 Neural Dynamics of Visual Cognition Group

-I studied psychology with a specialization in neuropsychology at the University of Amsterdam and completed my master in social, cognitive and affective neuroscience at the Free University in Berlin.
+I obtained a B.Sc. in neuropsychology at the University of Amsterdam and completed my masters degree in social, cognitive and affective neuroscience at Freie Universität Berlin.

 Please find my CV

-My main research interest is to understand the neural dynamics underlying visual perception.
-For this I use human electrophysiology (EEG), neuroimaging (fMRI) and multivariate analysis methods (decoding, RSA).
+In my PhD research I study the spatial and temporal neural dynamics underlying invariant object recognition using human electrophysiology (EEG), neuroimaging (fMRI), deep neural networks and multivariate analysis methods (decoding, RSA).